 - Thickened breast skin with a texture that resembles an orange peel

 - A bruise on a breast that doesn’t go away

 - Swollen lymph nodes in the neck, near the collarbone or in the underarm areas

 Symptoms are often caused by fluid buildup in the skin of the breast.
 This can happen when the cancer cells block the skin’s lymph vessels and keep the fluid from flowing normally.
 Unlike most other forms of breast cancer, inflammatory breast cancer does not generally appear as a lump or mass, although it can in some cases.

 Any woman who is concerned about her breast cancer risk or would like to have her symptoms evaluated can consult with a board-certified physician at Moffitt Cancer Center.
 We offer a complete breast program that provides patients with the opportunity to receive advice, treatment, support and multiple expert opinions – all in a single location, and all without the need for referrals.

-If you have questions about inflammatory breast cancer symptoms and would like to schedule an appointment, please contact us at 1-888-MOFFITT or schedule a visit online.
+If you have questions about inflammatory breast cancer symptoms and would like to schedule an appointment, please contact us at 1-888-663-3488 or request to schedule a visit online.